 - Other inorganic contaminants not part of the routine testing

 Waivers mean no testing of a specified contaminant is required for a set period of time and are available for the occasionally tested contaminants.
 Waivers may be granted to Group A water system by the State based on susceptibility assessment of the source or automatically granted for state-wide waivers.
-The Consumer Confidence Reports lists the waivers the water system has been granted, and the reports are provided below.
+The Consumer Confidence Reports lists the waivers the water system has been granted.

 - Action Level – the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.